myspc-development/art-test/README.md

 submissions populate `ead_org_name`.
 This makes it easier to search by name in the admin area and via the REST API.

+## Review System

+The plugin registers a `review` post type for feedback on artists, events, artworks and organizations.
+Each review stores a `_reviewed_id` meta value along with a `reviewed_type` term identifying the subject.
+Queries can filter reviews by both fields to display relevant feedback anywhere on the site.

 ## Portfolio Builder

 Use `[ap_portfolio_builder]` to allow members to create portfolio items.
 Drag items in the saved list to reorder them; changes are saved automatically.